ABOUT THIS PROGRAM

 History of the BIPOC Youth Dance Program (written by Mia O’Connor-Smith):

-*Note: This program will be a combination of Ballet, Creative Movement, and Tap.
+*Note: This program is a combination of Ballet, Creative Movement, and Tap.

 TUITION & OTHER FEES